-For China, as for the Hindu religion, the lotus flower also represents purity.
-Thus the Chinese philosopher Zhou Dunyi said of her that The lotus flower remains totally pure whatever the silt from which it comes and it is not flirtatious despite swimming in clear water, which explains its high symbolic.
+In Chinese and Hindu traditions, the lotus symbolizes purity.
+Chinese philosopher Zhou Dunyi famously remarked, "The lotus flower remains pure, regardless of the silt from which it emerges, and it's not coquettish despite swimming in clear water," highlighting its revered status.

 Despite its sacred symbolism, the lotus flower has been cultivated for its seeds, roots, and scents for over 2,000 years in Asia.
 The alluring fragrance, featuring green, fresh, delicately floral, and aquatic notes, has captivated the noses of perfumers and inspired them to incorporate this sacred flower into their creations.

 The lotus flower's aroma can be captured using its precious absolute, a luxurious substance often found in fine perfumery today.
 When blended into floral fragrances, the lotus imparts a tender, powdery quality, whereas in woody or oriental fragrances, its fresh and watery aspects take center stage.

 Typically, the lotus note features in the heart of exquisite floral and green scents.
 Absolument Parfumeur's "Absolutely Absinthe," for example, showcases the lotus flower note among a bouquet of white flowers, spices, galbanum, and absinthe.
 In Swarovski's "Aura Eau de Mariage," the lotus melds with peony, creating a velvety, powdery heart that evokes the essence of spring.

 Moreover, oriental perfumes like Blue Charm by Azzaro also utilize the lotus flower for its fresh, green facet as well as its exotic Asian scents.
 Grès' CALINE, for instance, offers a luxurious, sensual experience with notes of lotus harmonizing with plum, silk tree, and jasmine, transporting wearers on an olfactory journey.